Course Catalog 2024-2025

 GOV 312pb Seminar: Topics in American Government-Political Behavior in the United States (4 Credits)

 An examination of selected topics related to American political behavior.
 Themes include empirical analysis, partisanship, voting behavior and turnout, public opinion and racial attitudes.
 Student projects involve analysis of survey data.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable